johnno1962/InjectionIII/README.md

 ![Icon](http://johnholdsworth.com/InjectionUI.gif)

-`InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` ,
-works for `Swift`,  `Objective-C` and since 3.2.2 `C++` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md) instead.
+`InjectionIII.app` needs an Xcode 10.2 or greater, works for `Swift`,  `Objective-C` and since 3.2.2 `C++` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md) instead.